Doct0rLekter/minesweeper/README.md

             self.input = input;
         }

-        // This is a 'setter' method that allows us to set the 'game_over' field to true or false (though the current template 'game' has no real reason to set 'false') pub fn set_game_over(&mut self, game_over: bool) {
+        // This is a 'setter' method that allows us to set the 'game_over' field to true or false (though the current prototype 'game' has no real reason to set 'false') pub fn set_game_over(&mut self, game_over: bool) {
             self.game_over = game_over;
         }